ryankapur/ryankapur.github.io/README.md

 		* Don't put it in HTML
 		* Use .hasClass(), .addClass(), etc.
 * Less time animating, more time creating structured code & responsive design
-* Figure out how the hell the animation came to be
+* Figure out how to enhance animation fade using HCI concepts
 	* Original idea was to have 'Ryan Kapur' persist after animation but this effect lead me towards an SPA design :)
 * Text is ilegible for users who use Ctrl+ to zoom
 * Buy a better camera than a Nikon D30 lol